dividiti/ck-caffe/README.md

 You can crowd-benchmark Caffe on Windows without re-compilation, i.e. using Caffe CPU or OpenCL binaries pre-built by the CK.
-You should install such binaries as following:
+You should install such binaries as follows:

 ```
  $ ck install package:lib-caffe-bvlc-master-cpu-bin-win